 Both of these paths were prefigured almost perfectly on MicroMUSE.
 All we did there – all we could do – was program and write.
 Build and describe.
 Every additional feature called for more words: words to tell a user what he or she was doing, words to show everyone else.
 It was a whole world made of words.
 It was the web before the web; it was a novel that could stand up and speak.

 I don’t mean to mythologise a crusty old system; its innocence and simplicity were handicaps as much as they were virtues.
 But even so, I’m grateful that MicroMUSE, of all places, was my training ground.
 Social systems have values – arguments baked into their design.
 For example, Twitter’s core argument seems to be: everything should be public, and messages should find the largest audience possible.
 Snapchat’s might be: communication should be private and ephemeral.
 The video game Counter-Strike’s is almost certainly: aim for the head.
 Back in 1994, MicroMUSE’s core argument was: language is all you need.
 If you can write, it can be real.

 I left the holodeck, but I never abandoned that notion.

 It is, frankly, miraculous that MicroMUSE still runs at all.
 It’s not hosted by MIT anymore; the system has migrated to a server called MuseNet.
 If you can get yourself to a command prompt, you can type ‘telnet micromuse.musenet.org 4201’ and walk the empty streets yourself.

 If you do, I have an offer to make.

 I need to be very clear: this is quixotic in the extreme.
 There is every reason to believe that Nib’s Knoll was deleted long ago.
-But, if it exists and if it is reachable by some path through that haunted space station, I offer a standing bounty of $1,000 to anyone who can find it and take me there.Make a donation
+But, if it exists and if it is reachable by some path through that haunted space station, I offer a standing bounty of $1,000 to anyone who can find it and take me there.Support Aeon: make a one-off donation